RichardOtter/RichardOtter.github.io/SourceTemplate/Source_templates.md

 You may want to read this, a [cross reference guide](SourceTemplate-GUI-rmst-crossreference.html) describing how the source template fields in the RM GUI correspond to the .rmst file XML elements.

+An important reference regarding source templates, used by professional genealogists, is the work of Elizabeth Shown Mills.
+She has a web site at https://www.evidenceexplained.com/

 ## Open questions

 Usually, my citation templates will have fields listing a person's name and birth date.\